Frivox1/rememberme/README.md

 ## Introduction 👋

 RememberMe is a work-in-progress application designed to help you keep track of birthdays and <u>never</u>  miss an important date.
 While still under development, the app already allows you to create birthday reminders, view upcoming birthdays, filter them by week, month, or year and send notifications on the day of the birthday.
+The app support multiple languages like English, French, Dutch and German.

 ## Features 📝

 - **Birthday Reminders**: Create reminders for birthdays of your friends and family.
 - **Filtering Options**: Easily filter birthdays by week, month, or year.
 - **Notification System**: Receive notifications on the day of the birthday.
+- **Multi-language Support**: Support for multiple languages (en, fr, nl and de) to cater to a global audience.
-- **Upcoming Features**: Stay tuned for upcoming features like in-app purchases and multi-language support.
+- **Upcoming Features**: Stay tuned for upcoming features like in-app purchases.

 ## Cloning the Project 🔍